TheAliLab/My-Projects/README.md

 # My-Projects
-this repository contains most of my projects in my studying career.
+this repository contains most of my projects in my studying career as TXT files just to review it and help others.

 1- Datastructers course: